imminer668/Bank/README.md

 Users can check their bank balance.
 This feature will trigger the Balance Checked event to record the query.

+• User registration:
+Users can register by calling this function.
+Each user can only register once, and the UserRegistered event will be triggered after registration.

 # 编写一个Bank 合约: